What is the right harp for me?

 - Changing key while playing can be difficult because you have to use your hands to do it.
 You can do it in a pause between notes (current practice), but for example it is not possible to change all the Cs on the harp while playing with both hands.

 Energetic and majestic, this harp’s full sound is as imposing as its stature.
 From its voluptuous bass to its pearly top register, its sound and its pedals offer a fascinating, wide range in all styles of music.
-It is also an ideal harp for playing together with other instruments.

 • Size: 1.70 – 1.90m